ANALYZE – Analytics Platforms

 They found the key to their problems through Microsoft Excel.
 The software helped them to select server features and filter products that did not meet the client’s requirements.
 The created Excel application enhanced images and increased their sales for this product.

-Furthermore, Excel allowed them to have an interactive product to aid their sales team when deployed at customer sites.
+Furthermore, Excel gave them an interactive product to aid their sales team when deployed at customer sites.

 National Geographic

-It’s safe to say that National Geographic is not only one of the most reputed television shows, but also one of the most well-loved.
-With lots of disparate data coming in from multiple sources, it was a challenge for the company to analyze and visualize them for appropriate decision-making.
+It’s safe to say that National Geographic is one of the most reputed television shows and one of the most well-loved.
+With lots of disparate data from multiple sources, it was challenging for the company to analyze and visualize them for appropriate decision-making.
 Domo was the missing piece of their puzzle.

-By using Domo’s integration prowess, they were able to check their ROI in real-time.
-Data transparency was not an issue anymore of Domo’s ability to visualize and convert complex data into understandable graphics.
+Using Domo’s integration prowess, they could check their ROI in real-time.
+Data transparency was no longer an issue of Domo’s ability to visualize and convert complex data into understandable graphics.
 The KPI visuals can then be sent across multiple platforms.

 Domo also increased productivity by reducing two to three hours per day.
-They originally made a monthly digital analysis on website traffic, which previously took them a few hours.
+They originally made a monthly digital website traffic analysis, which took them a few hours.
 With Domo, it only takes a few minutes.

 Another remarkable achievement is Domo’s mobile accessibility.
 This allows NatGeo’s teams to collaborate and communicate regarding the data.